jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 CMDJamski-T16000M-FCS-HOTAS-V1.0.2.0.binds
 StartPreset.start

-Then startup your game.
-By including this StartPreset.start file you are simply configuring this mapping as the default one to use.
+Then startup your game, this mapping will already be set as the default by including the StartPreset.start.
+This file is simply configuring the CMDJamski-T16000M-FCS-HOTAS-V1.0.2.0.binds mapping as the default one to use.
+This wont overwrite any existing mapping files.
+But as always MAKE BACKUPS ANYWAY.

 # Cheat Sheet